73: DON’T LET THE SUN GO DOWN ON ME

 After two minutes and thirty-seven seconds of totality, we saw the famous diamond ring; although it looked a lot more amazing to the naked eye than what was captured by the camera.

-The 2017 total solar eclipse had been billed as “The Great American Eclipse” as the 70-mile wide shadow not only travelled through 14 states from our country’s Pacific coast to the Atlantic, totality was only visible in the United States.
+The 2017 total solar eclipse had been billed as “The Great American Eclipse” as the 70-mile-wide shadow not only travelled through 14 states from our country’s Pacific coast to the Atlantic, but totality was also only visible in the United States.
 That’s right; the path of the eclipse fell solely on U.S. soil, which meant that people living in any other country in the world would not be able to view the total eclipse unless they came to America or watched it on TV.
 How rare was that?
 The last time that exact scenario played out was on June 13, 1257 – 760 years ago.

 Tom had stuck to his plan.
 As the sun’s surface reappeared from behind the moon, my photographer snapped a couple of images of what’s known as the ‘diamond ring’ and then he said to his wife: “Let’s get out of here.”
 Seconds after my cameraman had slid his camera into the case alongside me, he and his wife took off at a good walking pace towards the Avenger.
 Everything went according to plans; that is until we drove onto the main road leading out of Sweetwater.
 What should have been a five-minute drive to get to I-75, quickly became a nightmare.
 We were detoured several times and it took two hours to get onto the expressway.
 It appeared that everyone else had the same idea that Tom had; only they were quicker to execute their scheme.
 A radio report also shed some grim news on our travel plans; there was a 34-mile traffic backup that began south of Sweetwater and ended near Knoxville, Tennessee.